tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/create-vega.rst

    import vegaEmbed from 'vega-embed'
    ...

-Our visualisation needs to be created in the effect that we added so that we can get info from the elastic_json data that was returned and build our graph with it.
+Our visualization needs to be created in the effect that we added so that we can get info from the elastic_json data that was returned and build our graph with it.